 Primary and secondary syphilis are reportable infections in the United States.
-Reporting might be low in certain clinics or places in the United States, hence the possibility of underestimating the impact of syphilis in the adolescent group is expected.
+Impact of syphilis in the adolescent group is underestimated as some cases may not be reported in certain clinics or places in the United States.

 Treatment of syphilis is costly.
 The direct costs of treating confirmed cases of syphilis are around $ 39.3 million.